charlie0129/nnat/README.md

 The connection pool is a simple implementation that keeps a list of connections between `nnatc` and `nnats` that can improve performance during traffic bursts.

 When the `nnatc` is started, it opens `conn-pool-size` connections to the `nnats` and keeps them open.
 The `nnats` will remember the public port that listens on and the connections associated with this `nnatc` instance.
 When a new connection is made from the user, the `nnats` will know which `nnatc` this connection is destined to (each public port is bind to a `nnatc` isntance) and select a connection from the pool and forwards the data to the `nnatc`.
-Once the connection is closed, a new connection is opened by the `nnatc` and added to the pool to keep the pool size constant.
+Once the data copy is started, a new connection is opened by the `nnatc` and added to the pool to make sure there are free connections for request bursts.